positioncoop/skilltree/README.md

 new version will not be switched to, and you can debug it by looking at either the application logs (run `make production-log`) or the logs for the managing process (run `make production-keter-log`).

+# Haskell on your host machine

+If you want to also have haskell on your development machine (in addition to the VM), or set up development (not done yet), you can also use ansible to do the same installs (right now only ghc and cabal).
+Run

+    ansible-playbook -i provisioning/inventory provisioning/native.yml

+From the project directory (or from anywhere else, changing the paths to inventory and native.yml to be correct).